 Users of >1,000 kg/yr of PERC for cold or vapour degreasing must comply with the regulations.

-PERC is used primarily for dry cleaning and as an intermediate in chemical synthesis.
+Tetrachloroethylene is used primarily for dry cleaning and as an intermediate in chemical synthesis.
 It is also used as a metal degreaser and in paint removers, printing inks, spot removers, automotive cleaners, and adhesives.
 PERC is often used in combination with another chlorinated solvent called trichloroethylene (or TCE).
-Please see the CAREX Carcinogen Profile for TCE for more information.
+Please see the CAREX Profile for TCE for more information.

 Canadian regulations passed in 2003 require the metal degreasing industry to decrease consumption of PERC and TCE by 65% between 2007-2021.
 This reduction level has been met.
 Currently, 88% fewer consumption units are issued annually compared to when the regulations were passed.

 Canadian Production and Trade